Best practices from capability experts

 Client Example from Metis Strategy: The client IT organization had historically been viewed as an order-taker and often struggled to obtain budget considerations for new strategies.

 By working side-by-side with operation heads to develop prioritized capability maps across the organization, the client was able to identify areas in greatest need of investment.
-The transparency allowed leaders to make knowledgable trade-offs to generate effective investments and enhanced business value.
+The transparency allowed leaders to make knowledgeable trade-offs to generate effective investments and enhanced business value.

 Use Case: Operating Model transformation from a traditional “Plan-Build-Run” model to a value-stream, or product-oriented, model.